Skip to content

 If you care about online security at all -- and with data breaches happening basically weekly now, you should -- 1Password is the safest, most user-friendly choice you can make.
 Families get incredible value from the $4.99 plan.
 Developers get tooling that no other password manager comes close to.
 Business teams get the free family accounts perk plus solid admin controls.
 And international travelers get Travel Mode, which is a feature category of one.

 It is NOT the right pick if you need free.
-It is not the right pick if you want to self-host.
-And if your needs are super basic -- like, you have twelve accounts and Chrome remembers them just fine -- then honestly, you probably do not need a dedicated password manager at all (though you are taking a risk relying on Chrome alone, but that is a different conversation).
+It isn't the right pick if you want to self-host.
+And if your needs are super basic -- like, you have twelve accounts and Chrome remembers them just fine -- then honestly, you probably don't need a dedicated password manager at all (though you're taking a risk relying on Chrome alone, but that's a different conversation).

 Where I Landed